 Don’t limit yourself to just one type of content.
 Experiment with a mix of:

-• High-Quality Images and Videos: Visuals are highly effective on Facebook.
+- High-Quality Images and Videos: Visuals are highly effective on Facebook.
 Images with compelling captions and short, engaging videos (reels, stories, live streams) tend to perform exceptionally well.
 Video content, in particular, has seen a significant surge in engagement.
-According to a study by HubSpot, video is the #1 content format marketers plan to invest in for 2024, highlighting its continued importance.

 Consistency is Key